visgl/deck.gl/docs/layers/base-layer.md

 ##### `onHover` (Function, optional)

-This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).
+This callback will be called when the mouse hovers over the deck.gl viewport.
+The callback will be called for every layer that has both `visible` and `picking` properties set.
+When hovering over a feature drawn by the layer will be detected and mapped to an index.

-The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the hover event and what was hovered.
+The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the mouse or touch event and what was hovered.

+If index is -1, no feature was matched for this layer

 **Requires `pickable` to be true.**

 ##### `onClick` (Function, optional)

-This callback will be called when the mouse hovers over a feature drawn by the layer (assuming it is not occluded by any succeeding layers).
+This callback will be called when the mouse clicks on the deck.gl viewport.
+The callback will be called for every layer that has both `visible` and `picking` properties set.
+When clicking on a feature drawn by the layer this will be detected and mapped to an index in the data prop.

-The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the click event and what was hovered.
+The function will be called with a single parameter `info`, which is an object that contains a variety of fields describing the mouse or touch event and what was clicked.

+If index is -1, no feature was matched for this layer

 **Requires `pickable` to be true.**